devchallenges-io/curriculum/3-javascript/1-javascript/13-functional-programming.md

 ---
 seo:
-  title: "Master Functional Programming in JavaScript: Ultimate Guide"
+  title: "Functional Programming in JavaScript: Ultimate Guide"
   description: "Master functional programming in JavaScript.
 Learn key principles, benefits, and techniques to write clean, efficient code."
 faqs:
   - What is functional programming?